Best Photo Management Software 2023 [Free & Premium]

 9. Corel PaintShop Pro

-1. Google Photos
+2. Google Photos

 Google Photos-free photo management software

 Google Photos is a free photo management app by Google.
 Users can save their photos and videos in the cloud, sync them across devices, and access them from any location.
-You can also search for images based on their metadata like location and time took.
+You can also search for images based on their metadata like location and time taken.

 Additionally, it lets you edit your images using filters and editing tools.
 Finally, you can share your photos with anyone on the web or invite people to add their own photos to shared albums.
 It’s compatible with Android, iOS, Chromebooks, and the Web.